VIPriors/vipriors.github.io/index.md

 **Important dates**

-- Deadline: August 2, 2020
+- Deadline: July 28th, 2020

-*Note that this deadline has been pulled forward by two weeks to August 2nd to accomodate uploading the required materials to the conference website in time.
+*Note that this deadline has been pulled forward ~~by two weeks to August 2nd~~ to July 28th to accomodate uploading the required materials to the conference website in time.
 Organizers will contact accepted posters about hosting their posters.*

 ## VIPriors Challenges